Parícutin: Socioeconomic consequences

 The eruptions ended in 1952, leaving a final scoria cone with a height of 424 meters from the valley floor.
 The eruption destroyed or heavily damaged a 233 km2 area, and almost all of the vegetation within several kilometers of the crater was destroyed.
 The volcano spread lava over 26 km2, with 52 km2 covered in volcanic sand.
 The town of Parícutin, which once had a population of 733, is now completely gone, and all that remains of the town of San Juan Parangaricutiro, with a former population of 1,895, are parts of its main church which stand out among the hardened lava flow.

 Though no one died directly from the eruption, three people were killed when they were struck by lightning generated by pyroclastic eruptions.
 The damage from the eruption primarily affected five towns in two municipalities, San Juan Parangaricutiro and Los Reyes.
 In addition to the two towns that were obliterated, Zacan (pop.
 876), Angahuan (pop.
 1,098) and Zirosto (pop.
 1,314) were also heavily affected.
 The main effect on the people of the area was the disruption of their lives and livelihood, especially during the first two years.
 The area most affected by the eruption had a population of 5,910, and hundreds among these were permanently evacuated.
 Before leaving his home for the last time, Dionisio Pulido placed a sign on the cornfield that read in Spanish: "This volcano is owned and operated by Dionisio Pulido."
 The populations of the two destroyed towns were initially moved to camps on either side of the city of Uruapan.
 The population of the other three towns mostly stayed in place, but made adaptations to survive during the eruption.
 People of Angahuan and Zacan mostly stayed where they were.
-The population of Zirosto divided into three: those that stayed in the original location, now known as Zirosto Viejo; those who moved a few miles away to a ranch which is now is officially called Zirosto Nuevo but locally called Barranca Seca; and a third group who founded a completely new settlement called Miguel Silva near Ario de Rosales.
+The population of Zirosto divided into three: those that stayed in the original location, now known as Zirosto Viejo; those who moved a few miles away to a ranch which is now officially called Zirosto Nuevo but locally called Barranca Seca; and a third group who founded a completely new settlement called Miguel Silva near Ario de Rosales.